codatio/codat-docs/docs/integrations/accounting/pandle/accounting-pandle-setup.md

 Currently Pandle doesn’t support online registrations, so you’ll need to send an email to [support@pandle.com](mailto:support@pandle.com) that includes the following details:

 - **App name** – A short name for your app.
-Your customers will see this when they authorise your connection to their data.
+Your customers will see this when they authorize your connection to their data.
 - **Description** – A short description of what your app does that mentions Codat.
 For example: “As lenders, we’ll connect to our customers’ accounts to view or update them using Codat’s Pandle integration”.
-- **Re-direct URI** – Customers are redirected to this URL after they authorise your app connection.
+- **Re-direct URI** – Customers are redirected to this URL after they authorize your app connection.
 For a Codat integration you must use `https://pandle.codat.io/oauth/callback`

 ## Wait for your secure keys